Dairy-Free Strawberry Ice Cream

 Instructions

-- Refrigerate the can of unsweetened coconut milk the night before – This will cause the coconut solids and liquids to separate in the can.
+- Refrigerate the can of unsweetened coconut cream the night before – This will cause the coconut solids and liquids to separate in the can.
 We are only using the coconut solids from the can.
-Note – If your can of coconut milk is mostly solid, use the whole can.
-If it half solid, half liquid, use 3/4 of the whole can (all solids, some liquid).
-If the solids are less than half, add another can to get more solids.
-If there are no solids, try another can.

 - Pour the ice cream mix into the ice cream container and freeze overnight.

-- When ready to serve, remove the ice cream from the freezer and let sit at room temperature for a few minutes to soften.
-Serve on an ice cream cone or in a bowl and Enjoy!
+- When ready to serve, remove the ice cream from the freezer and let sit at room temperature for a few minutes to soften, then serve in an ice cream cone or bowl.

 Notes

-- Defrost Slightly – The ice cream freezes well and will need a few minutes on the counter to soften slightly.
+- Defrost Slightly – This ice cream freezes firm, so let it sit on the counter a few minutes to soften before scooping.

 - Yogurt – I use the small single-serve coconut yogurt from So Delicious.

-- Ice Cream Container – If you don’t have an ice cream container, you can use a loaf pan, small cake pan, small casserole dish, or heavy Tupperware.
-For everything but the Tupperware, I would recommend covering with plastic wrap and aluminum foil to keep the ice cream cold.
+- Ice Cream Container – No ice cream container?
+A loaf pan, small cake pan, small casserole dish, or sturdy storage container all work.
+For everything but a lidded container, cover with plastic wrap and foil to keep the ice cream cold.

 Nutrition Estimates